bcgov/platform-developer-docs/src/docs/database-and-api-management/high-availability-database-clusters.md

 # High Availability Database Clusters

-Your database must be highly available (HA) to run well on the Openshift Platform.
+Your database must be highly available (HA) to run well on the OpenShift Platform.

 The platform has a very high uptime.
 Maintenance can take place without requiring downtime and it can continue to function even in the event of a hardware failure.